PhilJay/philjay.cc/README.md

 3. Create a production build of your app and deploy

     ```npm run deploy```
-    * This will deploy your app and make it available using the homepage url provided in the previous step.
+    * Creates a new production build and deploys your app making it available using the homepage url provided in the previous step.
     * This will also create a `gh-pages` branch that contains the built app code (reflecting the deployed React app), the master branch should contain the source code for development.

 4. Be patient.
 It may take a couple of minutes after the `npm run deploy` command has finished before your page becomes available publicly.
 You can check the GitHub pages section in your repository settings to monitor the current status.